qiboteam/qibolab/doc/source/main-documentation/qibolab.rst

 :py:mod:`qibolab.native` provides data containers for holding the pulse parameters required for implementing every native gate.
 Every :class:`qibolab.qubits.Qubit` object contains a :class:`qibolab.native.SingleQubitNatives` object which holds the parameters of its native single-qubit gates, while each :class:`qibolab.qubits.QubitPair` objects contains a :class:`qibolab.native.TwoQubitNatives` object which holds the parameters of the native two-qubit gates acting on the pair.

 Each native gate is represented by a :class:`qibolab.native.NativePulse` or :class:`qibolab.native.NativeSequence` which contain all the calibrated parameters and can be converted to an actual :class:`qibolab.pulses.PulseSequence` that is then executed in the platform.
+Typical single-qubit native gates are the Pauli-X gate, implemented via a pi-pulse which is calibrated using Rabi oscillations and the measurement gate, implemented via a pulse sent in the readout line followed by an acquisition.
+For a universal set of single-qubit gates, the RX90 (pi/2-pulse) gate is required, which is implemented by halving the amplitude of the calibrated pi-pulse.
+U3, the most general single-qubit gate can be implemented using two RX90 pi-pulses and some virtual Z-phases which are included in the phase of later pulses.

+Typical two-qubit native gates are the CZ and iSWAP, with their availability being platform dependent.
+These are implemented with a sequence of flux pulses, potentially to multiple qubits, and virtual Z-phases.
+Depending on the platform and the quantum chip architecture, two-qubit gates may require pulses acting on qubits that are not targeted by the gate.
-Finally, the :class:`qibolab.native.NativeType` flag is used for communicating the set of available native gates to the transpiler.
+The :class:`qibolab.native.NativeType` flag is used for communicating the set of available native two-qubit gates to the transpiler.

 .. _main_doc_instruments: